frencojobs/interact/README.md

 **MultiSelect Component**

-A multiselect component asks the user for multiple options check by using the <kbd>SpaceBar</kbd>.
-Similarly as the select component, the multiselect component will returns a list of selected indexes.
+A multi-select component asks the user for multiple options check by using the <kbd>SpaceBar</kbd>.
+Similarly, the multi-select component will return a list of selected indexes.

 ```dart
 final answers = MultiSelect(